Hear Dutch Here — Learn Dutch

 active: Ik verf het huis click to hear ('I'm painting the house')

-passive: Het huis wordt geverfd click to hear ('The house is being painted')
+passive: Het huis wordt geverfd click to hear ('The house is painted, the house is being painted (right now, at the moment of speaking)')

 passive: Het huis wordt door mij geverfd click to hear ('The house is being painted by me')